Pinterest to Figma: The Only Direct Integration for Designers

 The same Pinterest to Figma workflow applies: extract in Chrome, paste in FigJam.
 The integration works identically across both tools.

-Combine with Other Inspiration Sources: Pinterest isn't the only source of visual inspiration.
+Combine with other inspiration sources: Pinterest isn't the only source of visual inspiration.
 Use Pinpasta for Pinterest content, then supplement with Unsplash, Dribbble, or proprietary photography.
 The goal is a well-rounded moodboard, not just a Pinterest dump.

 Image Quality and Resolution

-One concern designers have with any Pinterest downloader is image quality.
+One concern designers have with any Pinterest image downloader is image quality.
 Pinterest compresses uploads, and not all downloaders grab the highest resolution available.

 Pinpasta addresses this by detecting and downloading the largest version Pinterest serves.
 While you won't get the original upload (Pinterest doesn't provide that), you'll get the best available resolution—typically sufficient for digital presentations and moodboards.
 For print projects requiring absolute highest resolution, always source final images from stock libraries or photographers, and use Pinterest for directional inspiration only.